The Foundations

-The Foundations were a British soul band who were primarily active between 1967 and 1970.
-The group's background was West Indian, White British and Sri Lankan.
+The Foundations were a British soul band primarily active between 1967 and 1970.
+The group's background was West Indian, White British, and Sri Lankan.
 Their 1967 debut single "Baby Now That I've Found You" reached number one in the UK and Canada, and number eleven in the US.
 Their 1968 single "Build Me Up Buttercup" reached number two in the UK and number three on the US Billboard Hot 100.
 The group was the first multi-racial group to have a number one hit in the UK in the 1960s.

-The Foundations were one of the few British acts to imitate successfully what became known as the Motown Sound.
-The Foundations signed to Pye, at the time one of only four big UK record companies (the others being EMI, which included the His Master's Voice, Columbia and Parlophone labels, Decca, and Philips, which also owned Fontana).
+They were one of the few British acts to imitate successfully what became known as the Motown Sound, and signed to Pye, at the time one of only four big UK record companies (the others being EMI, which included the His Master's Voice, Columbia and Parlophone labels, Decca, and Philips, which also owned Fontana).

 Background

-The Foundations attracted much interest because of the size and structure of the group.
-Not only was there a diverse ethnic mix in the group, there was also diversity in ages and musical backgrounds.
-The oldest member of the group, Mike Elliott, was 38 years old.
-The youngest was Tim Harris, who, at 18, was barely out of school.
-The West Indian horn section consisted of Jamaican-born Mike Elliott and Pat Burke, both saxophonists and Dominican-born Eric Allandale on trombone.
+The Foundations attracted much interest because of the size and structure of the group, with members of diverse ethnic backgrounds, ages, and musical backgrounds.
+The oldest member of the group (at 38) was Mike Elliott, and the youngest was Tim Harris, who at 18 was barely out of school.
+The West Indian horn section consisted of Jamaican-born Elliott and Pat Burke, both saxophonists, and Dominican-born Eric Allandale on trombone.
 They were all highly experienced musicians who came from professional jazz and rock-and-roll backgrounds.